 The female victim was lying on her back in the middle of the room amongst what was the largest volume of blood Luke had encountered in his six years as a Homicide Detective.

 An everyday garden variety rock, the size of a volley ball, lay beside the victim’s body.
 Blood and tissue were visible on the rock.

 The victim’s face had been crushed beyond all recognition.
-The force of the blows had split open her skull, exploding blood and brain matter sideways across the floor.
+The force of the blows had split open her skull, exploding blood and brain matter in all directions.
 Luke’s experience told him that this was a clear case of overkill.
-To do that to a victim indicated to Luke that the killer had to have been driven by pure hatred and filled with rage towards the victim, but why?
+To do that to a victim indicated to Luke that the killer had to have been driven by pure hatred and rage towards the victim, but why?

 Back in the Bar room…